 Note that the type of the message is platform dependent.
-The following table shows the message's type on Windows, Mac, and X11.
+The following table shows the message's type on Windows, Mac, X11 and BlackBerry.
 You can do a static cast to these types.

 Typedef for QPair<int, int>.
 The first component of the pair is the timer ID; the second component is the interval.

 Member Function Documentation

 QAbstractEventDispatcher::QAbstractEventDispatcher ( QObject * parent = 0 )